puffinrocks/puffin/README.md

     127.0.1.1 wordpress.loomchild.localhost

 Each line corresponds to an application, add more if you want to try more applications if needed.

-In production environment you need to configure wildacard DNS record to point to your domain.

 ## Configuration